smugmug/godynamo/README.md

 hardcoded authentication values.
 The `conf_file` package contains an exported method `Read` that must be called to read these configuration variables into your program state, where they will be visible as the exported global variable `Conf`.
 The `Read` method will first look for `~/.aws-config.json`, and then `/etc/aws-config.json`.
-If neither of those files are present, the `Read` method will return false and it is advised that your program terminate.
+You may also set an environment variable `GODYNAMO_CONF_FILE` that will permit you to specify a fully-qualified file path for your own conf file.
+If none of those files are present, the `Read` method will return false and it is advised that your program terminate.

 A sample of a skeleton `aws-config.json` file is found in `conf/SAMPLE-aws-config.json`.